 My Dad, award winning restaurateur George Psarias, appeared on ITV’s Britain’s Best Dish-The Chefs a fair few years ago now with the recipe for his custard in filo pastry tart which also appeared in the book that accompanied the series.

 This is a favourite among Greeks.
-I just need to concoct a vegan version now for myself.

 - For the vanilla custard: